I’m a Senior Software Engineer. What Will It Take For An AI To Do My Job?

 The pace of workplace automation is also important because it helps determine the impact of AI on society.
 Automating a job has direct social impacts: costs come down, people have to find other work, and so forth.
 And if and when software starts displacing workers, that will create a gigantic economic incentive to create even more capable AIs.
 If there is a “tipping point” in our future, this is probably one of the triggers.

 In this post, in order to really drill down on the readiness of AIs to enter the workforce, I’m going to examine what it would take for an AI to do my job.
 I describe a number of critical cognitive abilities that I believe LLMs1 currently lack, including memory, exploration and optimization, solving puzzles, judgement and taste, clarity of thought, and theory of mind.
 Finally, I’ll conclude with some thoughts on how close we might be to true AGI, or artificial general intelligence: a computer that can do basically anything a person can.

 What Is My Job?

 Well, as of late February I’m unemployed, so I guess my job for the moment is “amateur blogger”.
 But I’ve spent close to 40 years as a software engineer, often in fairly expansive roles.
 From 2006 to 2010, I was a Senior Staff Engineer at Google.
-In 2011, I founded my seventh-ishstartup, where I was the senior engineering lead until departing a couple of months ago.
+In 2011, I founded my seventh-ish2 startup, where I was the senior engineering lead3 until departing a couple of months ago.